 Skip to Navigation | Skip to Content

-The Purple Line, a proposed 16-mile light rail line, will run from Bethesda to New Carrollton and provide direct connections to Metrorail, local and inter-city bus, the MARC train and Amtrak.
+Design is currently underway for the Purple Line, a proposed 16-mile light rail line with 21 stations, which will run from Bethesda to New Carrollton and provide direct connections to Metrorail, local and inter-city bus, the MARC train and Amtrak.
 An east-west route connector for Montgomery and Prince George's counties, the Purple Line has been under study since 1992.
-The Maryland Transit Administration (MTA) heads the Purple Line project.
+The Maryland Transit Administration (MTA) is the lead agency for the Purple Line project.
+On August 5, 2013, Governor Martin O’Malley announced that the Purple Line would be designed, built and operated by a private firm.
+Ridership forecasts for 2040 exceed 74,000 for a typical weekday.
+The total estimated capital cost is $2.2 billion.

 View the proposed Purple Line full route map.